Sammie Szmodics: International career

-As well as his country of birth England, Szmodics is also eligible to represent Republic of Ireland and Hungary through his County Longford Irish-born grandmother and Hungarian-born grandfather.
-On 28 May 2021, Szmodics received his first call up to the Republic of Ireland senior squad for the summer friendlies against Andorra and Hungary (the country of his ancestors), following the withdrawal of Callum Robinson and Aaron Connolly from the initial squad through injury.
-On 2 June 2021, he was ruled out of the Republic of Ireland squad after he aggravated an existing shoulder problem in training ahead of the Andorra game.
+As well as his country of birth, England, Szmodics was also eligible to represent the Republic of Ireland and Hungary through his Irish County Longford-born grandmother and Hungarian-born grandfather.

+On 28 May 2021, Szmodics received his first call up to the Republic of Ireland team for the summer friendlies against Andorra and Hungary, following the withdrawal of Callum Robinson and Aaron Connolly from the initial squad through injury.
+On 2 June, however, Szmodics was ruled out of the squad after he aggravated an existing shoulder problem in training ahead of the Andorra game.

+In October 2023, he was recalled for two UEFA Euro 2024 qualifying games against Greece and Gibraltar, but withdrew from the squad for personal reasons.

+On 13 March 2024, Hungary manager Marco Rossi publicly criticised Szmodics for allegedly leaking information to the media about Rossi's contact to attempt to convince him to switch his international allegiance to Hungary ahead of their UEFA Euro 2024 campaign.
+Szmodics disputed Rossi's claims, stating: "I have never spoken to anyone from that country.
+I am fully focused on playing for Ireland."
+Szmodics made his debut for Ireland on 23 March in a 0–0 draw against Belgium at the Aviva Stadium.